 It is common to equate the Energiewende with the scaling-up of renewables and their integration into the grid.
 This interpretation is much too narrow: Firstly, advances in energy efficiency are equally important, secondly it frames the Energiewende as a purely technological challenge.

-In reality the Energiewende faces a diverse bundle of challenges.
-One the one hand there is the complex technological task of integrating renewables into the existing system, especially solar and wind with their fluctuations.
+In reality the Energiewende faces a diverse bundle of socio-technical and political challenges.
+One the one hand there is the complex technological and economic task of integrating renewables into the existing system, especially solar and wind with their fluctuations, while there are new uses for electricity in transport and heating.
 On the other hand it is important to combine renewables and efficiency technologies into systemic solutions.

-In implementing the Energiewende, especially focussing on climate protection and the exit from nuclear energy, conflicts with other environmental goals must not be ignored.
+In implementing the Energiewende, especially focusing on climate protection and the phase-out of nuclear energy, the manifold synergies but also potential conflicts with other environmental goals must not be ignored.
 Regarding resources, the key technologies of the Energiewende must be subjected to a close examination of their use of critical resources (e.g. rare earths, toxic materials) and their conflicts with alternative uses of space (e.g. energy vs. biodiversity).
+However, the balance in comparison to the conventional energy system will often be positive.

 All political levels (from the EU to the federal level, provinces and regions down to cities and municipalities) need to work together and find the right path for the transition.
 This requires a consistent multi-level approach to governance as well as a long-term orientation beyond election cycles.